Climate and Average Weather Year Round in Rochester New York, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Rochester varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Rochester is June, with an average of 10.0 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 36% on June 14.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Rochester experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Rochester.
-The most rain falls during the 31 days centered around September 28, with an average total accumulation of 2.8 inches.
+The month with the most rain in Rochester is September, with an average rainfall of 2.8 inches.

-The least rain falls around February 7, with an average total accumulation of 0.6 inches.
+The month with the least rain in Rochester is February, with an average rainfall of 0.7 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Rochester experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Rochester experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 5.0 months, from November 12 to April 12, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around February 26, with an average total liquid-equivalent accumulation of 0.6 inches.
+The snowy period of the year lasts for 5.0 months, from November 12 to April 12, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Rochester is February, with an average snowfall of 5.6 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.